awadwatt.com

 • Yarr – in fact I host 3 of them for family members

-• Navidrome – music streaming host (because haven't had success getting FunkWhale to work)
+• Navidrome – music streaming host (because haven't had success getting FunkWhale to work) got it working:

 • Jellyfin